- About the PCWBW

 - Support Our Work

 Menopause Research Studies

-The My Memory study is aiming to recruit otherwise healthy women between the ages of 30-60 who have already undergone surgically induced menopause by oophorectomy or hysterectomy within the past 10 years.
+IMPRES is aiming to recruit otherwise healthy women between the ages of 35-58 who have already undergone surgically induced menopause by oophorectomy or hysterectomy within the past 15 years.

 The purpose of this study is to look at the relationship between a drug called Vyvanse® and a placebo pill (sugar pill) on the cognition of women in this group.
-Study participation includes cognitive testing, non-contrast brain imaging and one blood draw.
+Study participation includes medication, cognitive testing, and questionnaires.

-Women may meet criteria for study participation if they:
+Women may meet the criteria for study participation if they:

 - Are currently experiencing cognitive difficulties since going through menopause